 Something that works faster than paste is always a plus.
 So, if you’ve extra bucks in your pocket, I recommend you to go for my premium pick.
 Glidecote offers something premium, which is also great for nature.

 Glidecote Woodworking Aerosol Lubricant doesn’t contain silicone or petroleum oil, so you don’t have to worry about your tabletop getting any stains.

 The unique fast-drying technology will give your table a glossy furnished look three times faster than other traditional.
 If you’re having problems with “hang-ups”, then this could be your solution on sliding surfaces.

 It is a multipurpose lubricant that you can use on multiple surfaces other than a table surface.
 It works on drill presses, lathes, band saws, and miters.

-When we say it’s environmentally friendly, don’t take our words for granted.
+When I say it’s environmentally friendly, don’t take my words for granted.
 The CARB compliant plays the role behind making the wax safe for the air.

 There’s no extra work to do while using it.
 You won’t need to wear any gloves or any other protective gear.
 Just spraying over the table surface is enough to make it work.